 What we’re looking for:

 Hazlitt accepts pitches for works of original journalism, investigative features, international reporting, profiles, essays and humour pieces.
 We are not currently accepting unsolicited fiction and will update this page when we re-open submissions.
 If there’s one unifying trait among the best Hazlitt pieces, it’s that their writers are clearly passionate about them—what’s the story you’ve always wanted to tell, that only you can?
 Please note that we do not accept completed drafts as pitches for non-fiction work.

 It’s helpful for us if you can include a proposed word count.
-In addition, we’re always looking for pitches for these two sections:
+In addition, we’re always looking for pitches for the Firsts section:

 Hazlitt Firsts: Reviews of experiencing generally mundane things for the very first time as adults.
 Low intensity, but at best pretty funny and possibly revealing—finally interacting with firmly established pieces of culture/the world at large.
 500-1000 words.
 Here’s a great example from Jeremy Larson.